D0352276/CSL-YOLO/README.md

 ## More Info

-### Change Scale
+### Change Model Scale
-The model's default size is 224x224,

-if you want to change the size of 320~512,
+The model's default size is 224x224, if you want to change the size of 320~512,

 please go to cfg/XXXX.cfg and change the following two parts:
 ```bash